-Potential for Significant Cumulative Effects Assessment Yes Moray West OWF is under construction at the time of writing and is expected to be fully operational in 2025.
-Therefore, the O&M phase of the Moray West OWF will temporally overlap with Caledonia North.
-There is the potential for cumulative effects as a result of increases in vessel numbers/movements during the construction, O&M and decommissioning phases of Caledonia North.
-Yes This proposed OECC for Stromar OWF is within the OHA study area and construction may take place at the same time as Caledonia OWF / OECC construction.
-There may therefore be a cumulative effect as a result of increases in vessel numbers/ movements during the construction, O&M and decommissioning phases.
-Yes The Shetland HVDC Link is under construction at the time of writing and is expected to be fully operational in 2025.
-Therefore, the O&M phase of the Shetland HVDC Link will temporally overlap with Caledonia North.
-There is the potential for cumulative effects as a result of increases in vessel numbers/movements during the construction, O&M and decommissioning phases of Caledonia North Cumulative Effects Yes Yes ii Moray West Export Cable was commissioned after the CIA was undertaken, and therefore has been included as part of the longlist.
+Development Potential for Significant Cumulative Effects Comment Moray West OWF and OECC ii Yes Moray West OWF is under construction at the time of writing and is expected to be fully operational in 2025.
+Therefore, the O&M phase of the Moray West OWF will temporally overlap with Caledonia South.
+There is the potential for cumulative effects as a result of increases in vessel numbers/movements during the construction, O&M and decommissioning phases of Caledonia South.
+Stromar OWF OECC Yes The proposed OECC for Stromar OWF is within the OHA study area and construction may take place at the same time as Caledonia OWF/OECC construction.
+There may therefore be a cumulative effect as a result of increases in vessel numbers/movements during the construction, O&M and decommissioning phases.